Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 | OpenShift Virtualization | 4/5 | MTV (Migration Toolkit for Virtualization) | Kubernetes expertise required; full re-architecture |

-A Note on "Migration Difficulty" at Scale
+A Note on "Migration Difficulty" for Large Environments

 - Disaster recovery configurations (vSphere Replication, SRM, Zerto integrations — all VMware-specific)